ecotoneframework/ecotone/README.md

 `Ecotone` is `Service Bus` Implementation, which enables `message driven architecture` with `DDD`, `CQRS`, `Event Sourcing` in `PHP`

 Ecotone provides PHP with `Command Bus`, `Query Bus`, `Event Bus`, `Interceptors`, `Aggregates`, `Sagas`, `Event Sourcing` built on solutions that are message driven at the fundamental levels, and using integration with well known and stable solutions like `Enqueue for asynchronous communication` and `Prooph for Event Sourcing`.

-> Ecotone can be used with [Symfony](https://docs.ecotone.tech/modules/symfony-ddd-cqrs-event-sourcing) and [Laravel](https://docs.ecotone.tech/modules/laravel-ddd-cqrs-event-sourcing) frameworks.

 ## Getting started